 But research and pilot projects in the US and Britain that focus on tweaking small, typically overlooked details in the recruitment process are showing some promising results.
 These projects are conceived by the UK’s Behavioural Insights Team (BIT), a company created by former prime minister David Cameron that uses the principles of behavioral science to improve public services.

-“We need a police force that looks like the citizens it serves.”
 In partnership with What Works Cities, a Bloomberg Philanthropies initiative to increase the use of data in public service delivery, BIT decided to test whether behavioral science could help with recruiting a more diverse staff pool.

 Elizabeth Linos, head of research and evaluation at BIT’s North American outpost in New York, says the team started by looking at the recruitment messages used by police departments, many of which focused on the job’s public service aspect.
 Using the philosophy that “how we hire determines who we hire,” her team tested different versions of a recruiting postcard in Chattanooga, Tennessee, last spring, to see which messages clicked.